Ren-Ryan-Li/Ren-Ryan-Li.github.io/_pages/publications.md

 author_profile: true
 ---

-Thanks for your curiosity!
+> "_问渠哪得清如许，唯有源头活水来。_"
+> <p align="right">  —— 朱熹 </p>

-My current research interests lie in Financial Econometrics, High-dimensional Statistics, Machine Learning, and Operations Research.
+My current research interests lie in Financial Econometrics, High-dimensional Statistics, and Machine Learning.

 I am deeply committed to enhancing my research skills and refining my scholarly taste!
-As such, I am actively pursuing opportunities for Research Assistant and Collaboration positions in Financial Econometrics, Statistics, Management Science, and Operations Research for the summer of 2024 and beyond!
+As such, I am actively pursuing opportunities for Research Assistant and Collaboration positions in Financial Econometrics and Statistics for the fall of 2024 and beyond!

 Research
 ======